johndpope/Emote-hack/README.md

 UPDATE
-this repo by @jimmyl02 also recreates the AnimateAnyone paper - though it has some improvements.
+this repo by @jimmyl02 attempts to recreate the AnimateAnyone paper.
 I cherry pick their VideoNet / temporal classes in models.This direction looks most promising.
-It has https://github.com/jimmyl02/animate/
+Yet to do the training. https://github.com/jimmyl02/animate/

+WARNING -  the classes here are more like placeholders / building blocks.
+The heavy lifting now is understanding animatediff - and how to integrate attentions.
+Most of the research papers are building off previous code - so while it may seem backward to reference that code - standing on their shoulders seems like viable path.